What is the Difference Between Behavioral Health and Mental Health?

 It can be misleading when autism is grouped into mental health.
 When looking at it that way, parents may think ASD is something that can be prevented or can “go away,” but that is not the case.
 In some situations, it can even leave parents feeling guilty.
 Our kids can show a lot of improvement, but they will always have autism and some unique challenges associated with it.

 Placing attention on behavioral health starting at a young age is key, especially as it relates to autism.
 If the child does not get a diagnosis early in life, the child cannot get services early either.
-Then, even if the family pursues a diagnosis but not additional services, the child will still be at a loss.
+Then, even if the family pursues a diagnosis but not additional services, the child can miss out on valuable opportunities because they did not get support to build onto their skills early in life.

 Research shows that children can make the greatest strides in development with early intensive behavioral interventions (EIBI) like ABA therapy until around age 5.
 If they miss this window, it does not mean they can’t make improvements later in life, but they may be held back from reaching their full potential and catching up to peers developmentally.